evancasey/thelatentspace.github.io/_posts/2016-10-17-diving-deeper-into-policy-gradients.md

 title: Diving deeper into policy gradients&#58; Actor-critic methods
 ---

-In my [last post]({{site.url}}/blog/diving-deeper-into-policy-gradients.html) on policy gradients, we presented the REINFORCE policy gradient.
+In my [last post]({{site.url}}/policy-gradients-primer.html) on policy gradients, we presented the REINFORCE policy gradient.
 In this post, we'll derive a slightly better class of policy gradients called actor-critic methods that address the issue of high reward variance by using a separate value estimation network.
 We'll provide implementations in Tensorflow of two types of actor-critic policy gradients: REINFORCE with a baseline and the generalized advantage estimator (GAE) actor-critic.
 Finally, we'll provide some results on several classic control benchmarks using [OpenAI gym](https://gym.openai.com/).

-All the code for both posts is available on [github](http://github.com/evancasey/demeter).

 ### Recap